-In order to comply with the requirements of the Markets in Financial Instruments Directive (MiFID) this document sets out the steps that InterTrader Limited will follow in order to obtain the best possible result as consistently as possible when executing your orders.
+In order to comply with the requirements of the Second Markets in Financial Instruments Directive (MiFID II) this document sets out the steps that InterTrader Limited will follow in order to obtain the best possible result when executing your orders.
 It should be read in conjunction with our Customer Agreement, Conflicts of Interest Policy and Risk Warning Notice.
 We have a general duty to conduct our business with you honestly, fairly and professionally.
-This policy forms part of our Terms and Conditions, and as such acceptance of our Customer Agreement also infers acceptance of our Order Execution Policy outlined in this document
+This policy forms part of our Terms and Conditions, and as such acceptance of our Customer Agreement constitutes acceptance of our Order Execution Policy as summarised in this document.

-An execution venue is a regulated market, Multilateral Trading Facilities (MTFs), or systematic internaliser or other liquidity provider (i.e. an off-exchange dealer).
-We are your execution venue but an identical order will be executed on these execution venues by or through the entity selected by Intertrader Limited and to whom Intertrader Limited transmits the order.
-Venues other than regulated markets and MTFs (e.g. off exchange dealers) may also be used as execution venues in exceptional circumstances.
+An execution venue is a regulated market, Multilateral Trading Facilities (MTFs), or systematic- internaliser or other liquidity provider (i.e. an off-exchange dealer).
+As we act as principal (and not as agent) in relation to contracts that you enter into with us, we are acting as the only execution venue in connection with your transactions.
+While we are your execution venue, an identical order will be executed by us with liquidity providers selected by Intertrader and through whom Intertrader transmits the order.
+Venues other than regulated markets and MTFs (e.g. off exchange dealers) may be used as execution venues.

 The execution factors and criteria are an important aspect of the process to ensure that the best possible result is obtained.
 These factors and criteria have been considered in order of the relevant importance we place on them as part of the decision making process and are as follows:

-The relative importance we attached to these factors is high.
+The relative importance we attached to these factors is very high.

-The strike price is determined by the price we are able to obtain for the underlying instrument and the ‘Spread Charge’, which is defined as the spread which is added to the underlying market price, resulting in the spread bet price.
+The execution price is determined by the price we are able to obtain for the underlying instrument from our liquidity providers and the ‘Spread Charge’, which is defined as the spread which is added to the underlying market price, resulting in the spread bet price.
 We ensure complete transparency by providing you with access to both the spread bet price and the underlying market price when executing your orders.

 The relative importance we attach to these factors is high.